Anyone can sing is the short answer to the question of how to sing a song!

 It won’t be easy to correct your slouchy posture habits, but keep practising as a balanced posture optimises your singing, resulting in a better-sounding and easier-to-produce voice.

 Know more about various vocal exercises to practice to win your game of postures.

-Your vocal chords are precious and should be well taken care of.
-Singing is not just about singing beautifully, but singing smartly.
+Your vocal cords are precious and should be well taken care of.
+Singing is not just about singing beautifully but singing smartly.
 Your voice is arguably the most important instrument of singing and the most injury prone too.
 It may seem difficult to give your chords the break they deserve but thankfully we have a list of vocal health solutions that might help.

 - Warming up and cooling down your voice before and after singing